Guest rooms are one thing that I can confidently say that I’m an expert. I ran a bed & breakfast for thirteen years.

 I hate to sound like a broken record, but buy white robes.
 There is a reason why hotels do this.
 They can be cleaned no matter what gets on them.
 There are inexpensive white robes on Amazon for only $17.

-It’s a must to have someplace to set a drink, book or phone by your bed.
-These don’t have to be large space, even a small stool or table will do.
+It’s a must to have a bedside table to set a drink, book or phone by your bed.
+These don’t have to be large pieces of furniture.
+If your guest room is small, even a small stool or table will do.
 If it’s a nice piece of furniture add a coaster to the top.

-Here are four inexpensive options for a night stand from Ikea.
+Here are four inexpensive night stand options from IKEA.
 These are all fairly small and portable.
 They come in multiple colors and can adapt to just about any style.
-I love Ikea for small furniture that can serve multiple purposes.
+I love IKEA for small furniture that can serve multiple purposes.

 This is really outside the bedroom, but it can make you feel very welcome if your host has provided the basic necessities in case you forgot toothpaste or shampoo.
 These can even be freebies from your own travels.